TaitoUnited/full-stack-template/README.md

 * **Quick deploy**: If you are in a hurry, you can build, push and deploy a container directly to server with the `taito manual build deploy:ENV NAME` command e.g. `taito manual build deploy:dev client`.
 * **Copy production data to staging**: Often it's a good idea to copy production database to staging before merging changes to the staging branch: `taito db copy:staging prod`.
 If you are sure nobody is using the production database, you can alternatively use the quick copy (`taito db copyquick:staging prod`), but it disconnects all other users connected to the production database until copying is finished and also requires that both databases are located in the same database cluster.
-* **Feature branch**: You can create also an environment for a feature branch: Delete the old environment first if it exists (`taito env delete:feature`) and create a new environment for your feature branch (`taito env create:feature BRANCH`).
-Currently only one feature environment can exist at a time and therefore the old one needs to be deleted before the new one is created.
+* **Feature branch**: You can create also an environment for a feature branch: Destroy the old environment first if it exists (`taito env destroy:feature`) and create a new environment for your feature branch (`taito env apply:feature BRANCH`).
+Currently only one feature environment can exist at a time and therefore the old one needs to be destroyed before the new one is created.
-* **Alternative environments** TODO implement: You can create an alternative environment for an environment by running `taito env alt create:ENV`.
+* **Alternative environments** TODO implement: You can create an alternative environment for an environment by running `taito env alt apply:ENV`.
 An alternative environment uses the same database as the main environment, but containers are built from an alternative branch.
 You can use alternative environments e.g. for canary releases or A/B testing by redirecting some of the users to the alternative environment.
 * **Revert app**: Revert application and database to the previous revision by running `taito manual revert:ENV` (application and database steps are confirmed separately).
 If you need to revert to a specific revision, check current revision by running `taito manual revision:ENV` first and then revert to a specific revision by running `taito manual revert:ENV REVISION`.
 * **Debugging CI builds**: You can build and start production containers locally with the `taito start --clean --prod` command.
 You can also run any CI build steps defined in cloudbuild.yaml locally with taito-cli.